BishopFox/badPods/manifests/hostpid/README.md

 Check out that clear text password in the ps output below!

 ## View the environment variables for each pod on the host
-This lists the environ file for each process, and then uses `xargs` to split it up so that each environment variable is on it's own line:
+The following command lists the environ file for each process if the process is running as UID 0.
+See the note below on how to access PIDs running as a non-root UID.
+The command then uses `xargs` to split up the output so that each environment variable is on it's own line:

 ```bash
 for e in `ls /proc/*/environ`; do echo; echo $e; xargs -0 -L1 -a $e; done > envs.txt